-- (A) Switch ASSY

-- (B) Plunger
+- (A) Magnet switch ASSY - (B) Plunger

-- 3) Remove both through-bolts and brush holder screws, and then detach the rear cover and brush holder.
+3) Remove both through-bolts and brush holder screws, and then detach the rear cover and brush holder.

 - (A) Brush holder

 - (B) Rear cover

-- 4) Remove the armature and yoke from front bracket.
+- 4) Remove the armature and yoke assembly from front bracket.
 The ball used as a bearing will come off from the armature end.

-Before removal of the yoke, put alignment marks on the yoke and front bracket.
+Before removal of the yoke, put alignment marks on the yoke assembly and front bracket.

 - (A) Front bracket

-- (B) Yoke
+- (B) Yoke ASSY

 - (C) Ball

 - (D) Armature

-- 5) Remove packing A, planetary gears, packing B and plate.
+5) Remove packing A, planetary gears, packing B and plate.